OWASP/owasp-mastg/tests-beta/ios/MASVS-STORAGE/MASTG-TEST-0x60.md

 ## Mitigation

+- If you pass a sensitive data to another function, don't pass it via immutable data types, such as `String` and `NSString`.
+Use mutable data instead, so that you can overwrite it after use.
+- Avoid storing sensitive data inside global variables.
+- If you perform modification on sensitive data inside a function, make sure to overwrite all local variables after use.
-Make sure that you overwrite and remove the references to sensitive strings immediately after you finish using them.
+- Remove the references to sensitive strings immediately after you finish using them.